wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

                       └── params.dev.json
   ```

-This file must have the following structure
+This file must have the following structure:

   ```tsx
   {